arslanmusaddiq/1DT308-Introductory-Project/study_guide_1DT308.md

 **The course has two tracks.**

 - The first track presents a single-chip computer and how to write programs that interact with external devices such as sensors and networked devices.
+In addition, develop skills in creating dashboards and visualizing sensor data.
 - The second track introduces how to work in projects and groups, as well as the professional role of engineer.